Who gets the house in a divorce?

 Holiday homes will be taken into account if they are deemed to be matrimonial property.
 If your holiday home is within the UK then the court can make an order for its sale or transfer.

-If your holiday home is overseas, it is still possible for the court to make an order for its sale or transfer, however, if this is not done, it can be a complex task to enforce the court order in a foreign jurisdiction.
-If you find yourself in this situation it is vitally important that you obtain early legal advice.
+If your holiday home is overseas, it is still possible for the court to make an order for its sale or transfer.
+However, if this is not done, enforcing the court order in a foreign jurisdiction can be a complex task.
+If you find yourself in this situation, you must obtain early legal advice.

 How can we resolve our divorce property dispute?

-Firstly, an agreement should try to be reached over making sure any mortgage is paid, and buildings insurance covered.
+Firstly, an agreement should be reached to ensure any mortgage is paid and building insurance is covered.
 You do not want to risk losing the house, or your share in its value, to a repossession or uninsured property damage.

-Next, once you and your spouse have both made full and frank financial disclosure, we can advise you on what is likely to happen to the family home.
+Next, once you and your spouse have made full and frank financial disclosures, we can advise you on what will likely happen to the family home.
 At this stage, it is wise to try and reach an agreement with your spouse, either directly, with the help of a mediator or via solicitors.
 If an agreement can be reached, we will draft the agreement in a deed of separation and/or consent order.

-If an agreement cannot be reached after attempting mediation, then we can represent you in court proceedings.
+If an agreement cannot be reached after mediation, we can represent you in court proceedings.

 When is a deed of trust helpful?

-Deciding if/when to sell the family home it is frequently a major issue to resolve.
+Deciding if/when to sell the family home is frequently a major issue to resolve.

 One option is to agree to continue to own the property for a period of time, say, until the children have finished school.
-This arrangement is often reflected in a Trust Property Deed.
-It is important to set out the terms of that continued ownership and occupation in a legally binding way, for both parties.
-Some initial considerations with regards to this arrangement are set out below.
+This arrangement is often reflected in a Declaration of Trust.
+It is important to set out the terms of that continued ownership and occupation legally bindingly for both parties.
+Some initial considerations concerning this arrangement are set out below.

 The Trust Property Deed would cover matters such as: